dsriseah/sna-underworld/README.md

 # sna-underworld
 submission for New JAMshire 2024

-This release uses the public tagged release of [URSYS](https://github.com/dsriseah/ursys/).
+UPDATE: This release uses the public release of [URSYS](https://github.com/dsriseah/ursys/) version 2025-0422, and no longer needs to live inside an URSYS framework to run.

 ### QUICK START